anshooarora/extentreports-java/java/README.md

 # ExtentReports Library

-ExtentReports (by Anshoo Arora) is a reporting library for automation testing for .NET and Java.
+ExtentReports (by <a href='http://relevantcodes.com'>Anshoo Arora</a>) is a reporting library for automation testing, written in Java.
 It creates detailed and beautiful HTML reports for modern browsers.
 ExtentReports shows test and step summary along with dashboards, system and environment details for quick analysis of your tests.

-### Samples

-View the latest Java sample <a href='http://relevantcodes.com/Tools/ExtentReports2/ExtentJava.html'>here</a>.
+View ExtentReports sample <a href='http://relevantcodes.com/Tools/ExtentReports2/ExtentJava.html'>here</a>.
-View the latest .NET sample <a href='http://relevantcodes.com/Tools/ExtentReports2/Extent.Net.html'>here</a>.

 ### Download